jarrarhaider1214/docs/pages/user-guide/components/k8s-resources/k8s-resources.md

 # K8s Resources

-UltreMesh provides full support for Kubernetes resources.
-5 types of K8s resources that Ultramesh supports are Container, Kubernetes Secret, Config Maps, Docker Hub and node.
-These can be configured in platform and can be a part of solution mesh.
+CloudPlex provides full support for Kubernetes resources.
+5 types of K8s resources that platform supports are Container, Kubernetes Secret, Config Maps, Docker Hub and node.
+These can be configured in platform and can be a part of solution application.

 ## Container